fast-af/developer-portal-starter/developer-portal/for-sellers/quickstart/resources/faqs-to-share-with-customers.md

 <embed src="/reusables/for-shoppers/_fast_all_what_is_fast_checkout" />

-## What happens when I press “Fast Checkout?”
+## What happens when I press "Fast Checkout?"

 If you haven't used Fast before, you'll fill out a first-time checkout form.
 After filling out this form once, you'll have a true one-click checkout experience anytime you press Fast Checkout!